The History of Tattoo

 Art styles from different eras and cultures are examined as students begin to practice their art skills on paper.
 Students begin studying tattoo placement by using markers on human skin.

-Students review cross contamination, sanitation, studio safety as well as receive their Blood Born Pathogen and CPR certifications.
+Students review cross contamination, sanitation, studio safety as well as receive their Blood Born Pathogen certifications.

 Machine Technology & Skin Biology